 I try to keep the complicated baking to a minimum around here.
 I am a big fan of simplicity – Bundt cakes, drop cookies, brownies.
 However, once in a while I’m overcome with the need to make something a little bit more involved than my usual escapades.

 These cookies are an excellent example.
 I was flipping through Cooking Light when I saw them.
 Something about to them called out to me and practically begged me to make them.
 So, I added them to my “to-do” stack but kept passing over them in favor of something simpler.

-I regret to tell you that, in my opinion, the cookies look better than they taste.
-Not that they aren’t good, they just aren’t extra good like I wanted them to be.
-Don’t let that discourage you from making them.
-Any chocolate and vanilla fan would certainly like them.
+Any chocolate and vanilla fan would certainly like these.
 And, of course, they would be quite impressive on a cookie tray or wrapped up as a gift.